paperswithbacktest/awesome-systematic-trading/README.md

 <!-- omit in toc -->
 ## How Can I Help?

-If you're interested in this area and would like to hear more, join our [mailing list](#)!
-We'd also appreciate if you could fill out this short [form](#) to help us better understand what your interests might be.
+If you're interested in this area and would like to hear more, join our [mailing list (coming soon)](#)!
+We'd also appreciate if you could fill out this short [form (coming soon)](#) to help us better understand what your interests might be.

 <!-- omit in toc -->
 ### Feedback